 2. Condition

 This section identifies problems and tells you about the urgency of any repairs by using one of the following three categories:

-Category 3 Category 2 Category 1 e .
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.